MercEzz/quii-go/notes.md

 - An interesting property of maps is that you can modify them without passing as an address to it (e.g &myMap)

 - Go has a built-in function delete that works on maps.
 It takes two arguments and returns nothing.
 The first argument is the map and the second is the key to be removed.

+## sync

+- Sync provides basic synchronization primitives that help manage councurrent programming.

+- Mutex allows us to add locks to our data.
+Which help us avoid conflict in mutation of same variable.

+- WaitGroup is a means of waiting for goroutines to finish jobs.